DTS-STN/babel-simulation-engine/README.md

 - Create a new SQL server  in Azure.
 Create a username and password and store it securely
 - In the firewall settings of your new server, ensure that you "Allow Azure Services" to access it, and you can also add your client IP to the whitelist
 - Create a new database on that server
-- Get the connection string for the database, and add it into the config setting
+- Get the connection string for the database, and add it into the config setting (see "Config" section for where to add it)
+- Format of connection string: `Server=tcp:your-server-name.net,1433;Database=your-db-name;Initial Catalog=your-db-name;Persist Security Info=False;User ID=your-user-id;Password=XXXXXXXXX;MultipleActiveResultSets=False;Encrypt=True;TrustServerCertificate=False;Connection Timeout=30;`
 - Run the project, so that the code in Startup.cs can run the migration against the database
 - Verify the database has the proper tables

+### Data

+Another consideration is the data that will be used for the simulations.
+We have explored using both real data as well as simply using mock data.
+For working with real data, you will need to be familiar with the [Data Primer project](https://github.com/DTS-STN/babel-data-primer).
+If using mock data, then you can use the functionality that is built-in to the simulation engine for generating and storing the mocks.
+The code to generate mocks is run by default on startup and can be edited in the Startup.cs file.

+If you just want to get started on development, the easiest way to get things up and running is to use the cache storage implementation and use the mock data.
+Ensure this is all configured in the dependency injection in the Startup.cs file.
+When you run the project, the data will automatically get populated into the cache and will be ready to use for simulations.

 ### Config